getzola/zola/docs/content/documentation/content/shortcodes.md

 While Markdown is good at writing, it isn't great when you need write inline HTML to add some styling for example.

-To solve this, Gutenberg borrows the concept of [shortcodes](https://codex.wordpress.org/Shortcode_API) from WordPress.
+To solve this, Zola borrows the concept of [shortcodes](https://codex.wordpress.org/Shortcode_API) from WordPress.
 In our case, the shortcode corresponds to a template that is defined in the `templates/shortcodes` directory or a built-in one that can be used in a Markdown file.
 If you want to use something similar to shortcodes in your templates, try [Tera macros](https://tera.netlify.com/docs/templates/#macros).